 Patagonia Women's Reversible Seaglass Bay Bikini Top

-A reversible halter-style bikini surf top with ruching at the bust and elegant straps at the back; the body fabric is made of soft, durable and stretchy 83% recycled nylon/17% spandex (solids) or 83% recycled polyester/17% spandex (prints).
+A reversible scoop-neck bikini top with ruching at the bust and elegant straps at the back; the body fabric is made of soft, durable and stretchy 83% recycled polyester/20% spandex (prints) or 80% recycled nylon/20% spandex (prints).
 Fair Trade Certified™ sewn.

 - Fair Trade Certified™ sewn

 - 54 g (1.9 oz)

 Jacquards: 6-oz 80% recycled nylon/20% spandex jersey.